Muhammad-Shayan001/HTML_Classes/README.md

 # HTML_Classes
- This is my HTML Classes sode in which i am studied HTML and also practiced in it.
+ This is my HTML Classes code in which I am studied HTML and also practiced in it.